WHO WE ARE

 Diana Dobre

-Chemicals & Business Development Officer
+Health, Environment and Chemicals & Business Development Officer

 She covered several professional roles such as office manager, financial and procurement officer, project manager working in different sectors like IT, legal and digital sector and skills for a variety of.